NIS2: Working towards compliance with Cyberday (3/3)

 Share responsibilities within your organisation

-Working towards getting compliant is easier in a team.
-You can add team members and delegate different responsibilities to different people in Cyberday.
-Read more about user management and user levels in Cyberday.
-Delegating responsibilities is easy.
-Just assign owners to themes from the Organisation dashboard.
+Delegating responsibilities is made simple in Cyberday by assigning owners to themes from the Organisation dashboard.
 Read more about delegating tasks from our article How to delegate tasks in Cyberday.

 Gathering assurance: fulfilling tasks

 Once you click on a theme, you will see the list of policies in the selected theme.
-The policies include the different tasks you need to fulfill in order to gather assurance and prove compliance for the policy.
+The policies include the different tasks you need to fulfil in order to gather assurance and prove compliance for the policy.
 In the theme card, in addition to the policies, you can also see linked documentation items, guidelines and reports.
 Click on a policy to get to the overview of tasks included in the policy.
 You can activate the tasks separately or mark them as non-relevant, if they are not suitable for your organization.
 You can add additional tasks and assurance at any point later on.
 Read more about working with tasks in Cyberday.

 Manage risks